Frequently Asked Questions

 Do you require a secondary application?

-Screened applicants will be invited to submit a supplemental application.
+Screened applicants will be invited to submit a secondary application.
 Take the time to review the desired criteria before submitting your secondary application.
+This application is required for further consideration.

 Is there an additional charge?